 Some conveyancing solicitors in Truro offer services on a price per hour basis and other firms will work for a fixed fee.

-Our panel of expert solicitors work on a fixed conveyancing fee basis, with no hidden fees.
+Your expert solicitor will work on a fixed conveyancing fee basis, with no hidden fees.
 Your detailed quote will set out what the fees and disbursements will be when your home sale or purchase completes.

 If, for any reason at all, your home sale or purchase does not go ahead, you will be covered by our No Move, No Fee guarantee.